-Come as you are; welcome to the church for imperfect people
+Come as you are; welcome to the Favor Church for imperfect people

 You can spend years educating yourself with endless theology but still not be transformed.
 You can hear the deafening and persistent words “surrender,” “salvation” and “grace” without understanding how your life is a ferocious, meandering example of it all.
 God can be so near yet feel very distant.
 He may be your Creator—your Genesis—but you can spend years being strangers.
 In the confines of my room, with the effervescent glow of the night light and the slow hum of the A/C, I made the irreparable decision to know Christ—and make Him known.

 Inside Favor Church

 Favor Church (check their website) is situated on the corner of the last level of Shangri-La Plaza in Ortigas.
 There is an overflow of attendees present—to the point that they had to create a fifth service on Sundays.
 There are no glass mosaics, no pews, no statues and no cross in the middle of the stage.
 The lights are so dim—where tears can remain unnoticed and prayers stay hushed—centered on the podium.
 (It’s almost as if I were about to watch a play.)

 There is an eclectic mix of people: college students, young adults, mothers and fathers.
 It is a “multi-generational” church.
 More than that, it is a place for imperfect people—outcasts and social pariahs—where one can rest in this promise: Come as you are; you are welcome here.
 After all, the church is a refuge for the sick.